Information for commencing students

 The School of Arts and Social Sciences Orientation Program

-We highly recommend that you attend all the sessions organised by SASS.
-You will need to make some important decisions as a new student, and these sessions are very important to making sure you have all the information you need to confidently select the right courses and units.
+We highly recommend that you read through the following steps to begin your journey with SASS.
+You will need to make some important decisions as a new student, and these steps are very important to make sure you have all the information you need to confidently select the right courses and units.

 What should I do before attending these sessions?

 Note: If you have enrolled, undertook and completed the following MPU U1 units (e.g. MPU2213 Bahasa Kebangsaan A) in your post-secondary qualification (e.g. Diploma), kindly fill in the Monash credit application form and submit it together with the MPU unit outline from your previous institution, a photocopy of your academic transcript with the grading scale and the certificate of completion to CMO Arts (2-6-47) latest by week 2 of your commencing semester via the google form.

 - Download the course map form here: A6003, A3701, A2006, A2011, A0503 (For DHES and postgraduate students only, kindly skip to No. 7)

 - Read the step-by-step guide for course map planning:

 - Draw up your own course map.
 If you have any enquiries about this, it is highly recommended that you email to email@example.com.
 You may also consult with the course administrator in person at Building 2, Level 6.